Skip to content

 Key benefits of creating a college list include:

-• Maximizing Opportunities: Including a mix of Target, Reach, and Safety schools ensures you have a balanced range of options.
+• Maximizing opportunities: Including a mix of target, reach, and safety schools ensures you have a balanced range of options.

-• Efficient Resource Allocation: A focused list saves time and money by narrowing applications to schools that fit your profile and interests.
+• Efficient resource allocation: A focused list saves time and money by narrowing applications to schools that fit your profile and interests.

-• Strategic Planning: A structured list allows you to prioritize tasks, such as tailoring essays for Reach schools or preparing for interviews at Safety schools.
+• Strategic planning: A structured list allows you to prioritize tasks, such as tailoring essays for Reach schools or preparing for interviews at Safety schools.

-However, this number isn’t set in stone—it’s about finding what feels manageable for you.
+Now that you’ve organized your college list into target, reach, and safety categories, the next step is determining how many of each to apply to.
+However, this number isn’t set in stone — it’s about finding what feels manageable for you.
 Some students are confident applying to just five schools, while others aim for 15 or more.

 If you find this structure doesn’t meet your needs, adapt it or discard it entirely.
 What matters most is building a list that reflects your goals, interests, and aspirations.